inno-devops-labs/F23-intro-course-labs/lab5/TerraformAndNginx.md

     ```

 ### 3. GPG Key Configuration
-- We Download the GPG key for Terraform and add it to your system's keyring with the following commands:
+- We Download the GPG key for Terraform and add it to the system's keyring with the following commands:
     ```bash
     wget -O- https://apt.releases.hashicorp.com/gpg | \
     gpg --dearmor | \